What vaccines are currently available in the United States? Are they effective?

 Will there be enough vaccines for everyone?

-We now have a large supply of vaccine around the state.
-Anyone who wants to be vaccinated and is age 12 and older can receive one.
+We now have a large supply of COVID-19 vaccines around the state.
+Anyone who wants to get the vaccine and is age 5 or older can receive one.

 Will the vaccine be mandatory in the future?